lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

       fun s -> Regex.IsMatch(s, "^[^@]+@\w+.\w+$") => InvalidEmail
 ```

-There's a lot to unpack here, but I the point is clear, the code required to create types with embedded validation can be reduced.
+There's a lot to unpack here, but the point is clear, the code required to create types with embedded validation can be significantly reduced.

 ## Let's dissect that Email type 🧐